Icinga/icingaweb2-module-elasticsearch/doc/01-About.md

 The Elasticsearch module for Icinga Web 2 gives you access to this data, embedded in your Icinga Web 2 interface.
 Custom filters allow you to limit the data that should be displayed.
 You can give your users access to certain data types without revealing everything stored in Elasticsearch.
-Multiple Elasticserach instances can be configured and accessed either without authentication, HTTP basic authentication or certificates.
+Multiple Elasticsearch instances can be configured and accessed either without authentication, HTTP basic authentication or certificates.

 Read the [installation instructions](02-Installation.md) to get started.